Car Accident Trial Process in DC

 Many decisions a judge makes in the DC Superior Court are discretionary.
 For example, it is up to a judge’s discretion to admit evidence.
 You may wish to bring this up when appealing a DC car accident case.
 A decision will not be overturned on an abuse of discretion standard unless the Court of Appeals determines that the lower court’s ruling was made without an appropriate basis.

-Steps to Take to Appeal your Car Accident Case
+Steps to Take to Appeal Your Accident Case

 - Fill out the notice of appeal form.